 - 1. Change is needed in federal and state laws to eliminate inconsistencies and to remove unnecessary barriers to volunteer service. - 2.
 Each fire services agency should promptly review its volunteer program, in consultation with its legal counsel.
 Agencies across the state have shared ideas for components of volunteer programs that help attract and retain volunteers.
 This Report defines some of these components of a volunteer program.
-It also presents two bundles of components, along with the likely consequences of each for federal and state purposes. - Plan A describes a program for traditional volunteers who are not paid any cash compensation, but who receive components such as reimbursements under an Accountable Plan, working condition fringe benefits, and LOSAP. - Plan B describes a program in which volunteers are paid cash compensation, but not more than a nominal fee, and may also receive one or more components of a Plan A program. - Volunteers should be treated as employees for employment tax and withholding purposes, and should be issued W-2's if taxable compensation is paid to them (Plan B, for example).
+It also presents two bundles of components, along with the likely consequences of each for federal and state purposes. - a.
+Plan A describes a program for traditional volunteers who are not paid any cash compensation, but who receive components such as reimbursements under an Accountable Plan, working condition fringe benefits, and LOSAP. - b.
+Plan B describes a program in which volunteers are paid cash compensation, but not more than a nominal fee, and may also receive one or more components of a Plan A program. - 3.
+Volunteers should be treated as employees for employment tax and withholding purposes, and should be issued W-2's if taxable compensation is paid to them (Plan B, for example).
 Volunteers should not be issued a Form 1099 and treated as independent contractors.

-- 4. Fire service agencies should adopt Accountable Plans to reimburse appropriate expenses in Plans A and B. If they use nonaccountable plans, they should treat the reimbursement as taxable compensation (Plan B). - 5.
-Resident volunteer programs should be carefully reviewed to ensure that they meet DOL and other requirements. - Student Intern programs should be carefully reviewed to ensure that they meet DOL, BOLI, and PERS exemptions. - Student intern programs should be treated separately from resident volunteer programs.
+- 4. Fire service agencies should adopt Accountable Plans to reimburse appropriate expenses in Plans A and B. If they use non-accountable plans, they should treat the reimbursement as taxable compensation (Plan B). - 5.
+Resident volunteer programs should be carefully reviewed to ensure that they meet DOL and other requirements. - Student Intern programs should be carefully reviewed to ensure that they meet DOL, BOLI, and PERS exemptions. - 7.
+Student intern programs should be treated separately from resident volunteer programs.

 They are two different programs. - 8.
 All compensation programs that involve cash payments to volunteers should be carefully scrutinized to ensure that they result in only nominal fees to volunteers.
 Payments should not be tied to hours or productivity. - 9.
 Any fire service agency that pays a separate volunteer association, which is then expected to pay volunteers for their activities, should immediately cease that practice and consult with legal counsel. - 10.
 A fire service agency can provide a reasonable amount of educational training and classes for volunteers, if the education is related to the needs of the fire agency and training of the volunteer to conduct his or her activities as a volunteer. - 11.
-Whether volunteer emergency personnel are potentially subject to PERS remains unresolved at the time of this writing.
-PERS apparently takes the position that the issuance of a W-2 triggers PERS reporting and potential contributions.
-The Task Force disagrees with this position, and is seeking a dialogue with PERS with the objective of finding an approach better suited to the realities of today's fire service.
+Recent dialogue between the 360 Task Force and Oregon Public Employee Retirement System (PERS) personnel has clarified PERS' approach to volunteers.
+Plan A volunteers are not reportable to PERS.
+Plan B volunteers should be reported to PERS in a manner consistent with PERS Employer Announcement #85.
+Further work is needed.

-Because there are significant differences of opinion on which methodology is considered a "Best Practice," policy makers should seek legal counsel in this area and carefully document their analysis and reasoning for making a determination of the nature of compensation and type of IRS reporting.
+Because there are significant differences of opinion on which methodology is considered a "Best Practice," policy makers should seek legal counsel in this area and carefully document their analysis and reasoning for making a determination of the nature of compensation and type of IRS and other reporting.